paxdotdev/pax/lab-journal-zb.md

             [ ] Rust mode
             [ ] Pax mode (try ChatGPT)
     [ ] (B) Additive approach (from scratch)
-        [ ] Simple React or Pax app, two panes for input, one pane for rendering output, some sort of UI for stdout and stderr
+        [ ] Simple React or Pax app (or Svelte app?) —  two panes for input, one pane for rendering output, some sort of UI for stdout and stderr
         [ ] Configure and embed CodeMirror (based on replit assessment) [ ] In the playground web app, read path params and pass into the pax-chassis-web `mount` method.
 [x] Backend